+The Baptismal Font

+Through the sacrament of baptism we become members of Christ's family - the church.
+The presence of the baptismal font in the church is a reminder of our own baptism and the commitments that we made or that were made on our behalf.

+(Please stand as you are able)

 The Nicene Creed

 We believe in one God, the Father, the Almighty, maker of heaven and earth, of all that is, seen and unseen.

 We believe in one Lord, Jesus Christ,

 the only Son of God,

 eternally begotten of the Father,

 God from God, Light from Light,

 true God from true God, begotten, not made,

 of one Being with the Father.

 Through him all things were made.

 For us and for our salvation he came down from heaven:

 by the power of the Holy Spirit

 he became incarnate from the Virgin Mary,

-For our sake he was crucified under Pontius Pilate;

-he suffered death and was buried.

 and was made man.

+For our sake he was crucified under Pontius Pilate; he suffered death and was buried.

 On the third day he rose again in accordance with the Scriptures; he ascended into heaven and is seated at the right hand of the Father.
 He will come again in glory to judge the living and the dead, and his kingdom will have no end.
 We believe in the Holy Spirit, the Lord, the giver of life, who proceeds from the Father and the Son.
 With the Father and the Son he is worshiped and glorified.
 He has spoken through the Prophets.
 We believe in one holy catholic and apostolic Church.
 We acknowledge one baptism for the forgiveness of sins.

-We look for the resurrection of the dead,

-and the life of the world to come.
+We look for the resurrection of the dead, and the life of the world to come.
 AMEN.

-The Baptismal Font

-Through the sacrament of baptism we become members of Christ's family - the church.
-The presence of the baptismal font in the church is a reminder of our own baptism and the commitments that we made or that were made on our behalf.

-(Remain Standing)

-Prayers of the People

-Jim Contner

-Intercessor: During the Great Fifty Days of Easter, we offer our prayers to God with the refrain: Alleluia, Christ is risen.
+Prayers of the People Anson Matthews Intercessor: During the Great Fifty Days of Easter, we offer our prayers to God with the refrain: Alleluia, Christ is risen.
 Intercessor: We pray for the Church of God around the world and across time.
-We remember especially, our friends in mission: Buck Mountain, Earlysville; Good Shepherd, Bluemont; St. Paul's, Alexandria and St. Paul's, Memorial Charlottesville.
-May we, as the living Body of Christ, make God's love known near and far:
+We remember especially, our friends in mission: St. John's, McLean; St. Mary's, Goochland, and Trinity, Manassas.
+May we, as the living Body of Christ, make God's love known near and far: All: Alleluia, Christ is risen.

 Intercessor: We pray for our nation and its leaders here at home, remembering especially: Donald, our president, Glenn our governor, and Danny our mayor.
 We pray for all nations and leaders around the world.
-May we do our part to see that the boundaries of division be overcome by God's shining light of grace, mercy, and peace:
+May we do our part to see that the boundaries of division be overcome by God's shining light of grace, mercy, and peace: All: Alleluia, Christ is risen.

 Intercessor: We pray for the earth and all creation.
 We ask for the courage to reconcile ourselves to one another and for the compassion to care for those in need.
-May we seek and serve our lord Jesus in all whom we meet:
+May we seek and serve our lord Jesus in all whom we meet: All: Alleluia, Christ is risen.